Bamboo can Help Save the Planet

 Bamboo grows locally in some of the world’s poorest communities.
 This means the alternative fibre can contribute to combatting climate change in the developing world.
 It can help communities adapt to the negative impacts of climate change by providing a sustainable, year-long source of income.

 Bamboo is already a staple part of many people’s lives and livelihoods as a source of food, fibre and fuel.
-But plantations growing bamboo can create employment for thousands of families in developing countries.
+But farms growing bamboo can create employment for thousands of families in developing countries.
 In contrast to timber, bamboo is harvested annually ensuring that these jobs are secure and permanent.
 This helps nurture local communities most vulnerable to climate change.

 So, if grown sustainably, bamboo can drive economic growth while providing sustainable livelihood opportunities.